 Applicants are strongly encouraged to contact the Operations and Grants Manager with any questions about the eligibility of their project, or with any questions or concerns about the grant program.
-Any other source of information may be incorrect, and can lead to incorrect applications.
+Any other source of information may be incorrect, and can lead to incomplete applications.

-Applicants MUST contact their local government well in advance of the grant deadline for a letter of support (see section 3.5 for more detail).
-Applicants should contact their local government at least four weeks ahead of the application deadline to ensure they receive a letter of support before the deadline.
-Applications without the support of a local government will not be considered for funding.
+Applicants MUST contact their local government well in advance of the grant deadline for a resolution of support - See section 3.5 for more detail.
+Applicants should contact their local government at least four weeks ahead of the application deadline to ensure they are added to an agenda for a resolution of support.